The Land Before Time V: The Mysterious Island: Plot

-The next morning, the children wake up to the shadow of a Sharptooth, only to find that it is Chomper, the young Sharptooth who hatched in their care before returning to his parents in the second film.
+The next morning, the children wake up to the shadow of a Sharptooth, only to find that it is Chomper, the young Sharptooth who previously hatched in their care before returning to his parents.
 Since then, Chomper has learned how to speak.
 Chomper takes them to a safe refuge to hide from his parents.
-Unaware of Chomper and the others, another sharptooth has been living on the island and begins hunting down the children.
-Afterwards, Ducky is captured by a Pterodactylus, but manages to escape before she can come to any harm.
+Unaware of Chomper and the others, a Giganotosaurus has been living on the island and begins hunting down the children.
+Afterwards, Ducky is captured by a Pterodactylus, but escapes before coming to any harm.
 Chomper hides the children in odorous plants, and provides them with leafy food upon their request.
-However, an overcautious Cera openly displays distrust to Chomper, leaving him heartbroken as he departs in tears.
-Littlefoot follows him and apologizes, but he is interrupted by Chomper's mother.
+However, Cera displays distrust to Chomper, leaving him heartbroken as he departs in tears.
+Littlefoot follows him and apologizes, but is interrupted by Chomper's mother.
 She nuzzles him, then leaves.
-Littlefoot is intrigued by her display of love to Chomper.
+Littlefoot is intrigued by her display of love for Chomper.

-As Littlefoot went back to the hideout, the Giganotosaurus from earlier finds and chases the children towards a cliff above the big water.
+As Littlefoot went back to the hideout, the Giganotosaurus finds and chases the children towards a cliff above the big water.
 Chomper tries to help, but is overcome by the Sharptooth.
 His parents come to the rescue on Chomper (and the same thing for the kids) and battle the Sharptooth near the edge of the island, during which he falls into the Big Water and takes Chomper with him, much to his parents' shock.
-Littlefoot plunges in to save Chomper while the Sharptooth is swept away by the current.
-Another swimming Sharptooth appears, but this time they discovered a plesiosaur named Elsie who then saves them both from drowning.
-She returns them to the island, where Chomper's grateful parents promise never to eat the children; Chomper's father grudgingly admits that, after sniffing Spike (who had eaten some of the foul-smelling hideout), anything that smelt that bad wouldn't taste very good anyway.
+Littlefoot plunges in to save Chomper while the Sharptooth is swept away by the ocean current.
+Another swimming Sharptooth appears, but this time, they discovered Elsie, an Elasmosaurus who saves them both from drowning.
+She returns them to the island, where Chomper's grateful parents promise never to eat the children; Chomper's father promises the same while admitting that, after sniffing Spike (who had eaten some of the foul-smelling hideout), anything that smelt that bad would not taste good anyway.
 Chomper's mother also nuzzles Littlefoot, in gratitude for his actions to save Chomper from drowning.
-Cera realises her mistake and accepts that not all Sharpteeth are so bad and monstrous as she thought.
-Elsie offers to take them across the sea, so Chomper and his parents happily bid them farewell, promising that they will see each other again.
-When they get back on the mainland, they find that the herd found a lush, green, little sanctuary on the shore where they can stay until the Great Valley has become fertile again.
-As the credits roll, the film shows when the Great Valley did, the herd returns home.
+Cera realizes her mistake and accepts that not all Sharpteeth are so bad as she thought.
+Elsie offers to take them across the sea, so Chomper and his parents bid them farewell, promising that they will see each other again.
+When they get back on the mainland, they find that the herd found a lush, green, sanctuary on the shore where they can stay.
+When the Great Valley becomes fertile again, the herd returns home.